Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab1-ArmAndAppService.md

    ![New, empty resource group](media/NewEmptyResourceGroup.png)

-7. Because you checked the checkbox asking to pin your Resource Group to your dashboard, it will always be easy to return to this blade after performing other tasks in the portal.
+7. Because you checked the check-box asking to pin your Resource Group to your dashboard, it will always be easy to return to this blade after performing other tasks in the portal.
 Simply click the **Microsoft Azure** text at the top left of the portal, which will close any open blades and show the dashboard, and you